glycerine/spin_paxos/README.md

 https://github.com/glycerine/spread-src-4.4.0
 These were primarily used over multicast LAN networks.
-Multicast is rarely available to us these days since it does share/play nicely with others and needs a tightly controlled setup.
+Multicast is rarely available to us these days since it doesn't share/play nicely with others and needs a tightly controlled setup.
 All cloud providers turn it off.
 Anyway.
-FoundationDB is super impressive, and still shows that the approach has legs, even if will need some deep understanding and adaptation to your network circumstances.
+FoundationDB is super impressive, and shows that the approach still has legs, even if will need some deep understanding and adaptation to your network (TCP) circumstances.
 But I digress.

 In an amusing reversal on intent, Alex gives the above Venn diagram to suggest that Raft is a good